 Finally, test your app to make sure it’s bullet-proof and safe from malicious hackers, beginning with basic app availability and uptime, right up to user data integrity.

-Does Web app testing differ from mobile app testing?
+Does Web application testing differ from mobile application testing?

 Not by much, particularly if the mobile and Web apps offer similar functionality.
 Says Petter, “Most of the same principles apply to both web and mobile apps and we aim to have our web apps feel as immersive and responsive as our native applications.
 This means testing against a large number of browsers and devices, across desktop, mobile and tablet configurations to ensure the best possible experience.